 Another civic building built during the period was the post office that would become the most iconic within the community.
-By the late 1960s, Palm Desert had outgrown its previous post office (which was already the third post office in the community's short history) and began planning for a larger facility across the street on the prominent corner of Portola Avenue and Highway 111.
-The new post office, which opened in 1970, was four times larger than the previous facility and designed in a Modern adaptation of a Spanish Colonial/Mediterranean Revival style wrapped in arcades.
-While Palm Desert would build additional post offices in ensuing decades, this location remains the city's primary post office.
+By the late 1960s, Palm Desert had outgrown its previous post office (which was already the third post office in the community's short history) and began planning for a larger facility across the street on the prominent corner of Portola Avenue and El Paseo.295 The new post office, which opened in 1970, was four times larger than the previous facility and designed in a Modern adaptation of a Spanish Colonial/Mediterranean Revival style wrapped in arcades.
+While Palm Desert would later build an additional post office on Hovley Lane, the El Paseo and Portola location remains the city's primary post office.

-One civic deficiency in Palm Desert was the lack of any formalized park space despite years of plans and attempts to develop a public park for the city.
-The community organization Desert Beautiful, a considerable civic force in the 1960s onwards, had supported many plans, but none of them materialized.
-Until the construction of the civic center in the 1980s, the closest thing to a park in Palm Desert was the Living Desert Reserve.
+Although Palm Desert had long been surrounded by natural desert landscape, until the 1970s it did not have a formalized park space or nature reserve.
+Numerous plans and concepts for public park space had been floated since the early 1960s as the year-round residential population of the community grew.
+The community organization Desert Beautiful, a considerable civic force in the 1960s onwards, had supported many plans, but none of them materialized.296 This changed in the early 1970s, first with the rise of the Living Desert Reserve.
 Established in 1970 in partnership with the Palm Springs Desert Museum on a portion of Philip Boyd's former ranch, the Living Desert was a 360-acre zoo and nature reserve with hiking trails, cactus gardens, and a selection of desert animals.
-The architect John Outcault designed the first phase of the Living Desert's facilities - which would eventually grow to become a full zoo - consisting of two diamond-shaped Mid-Century Modern buildings that opened in 1972.
+The architect John Outcault designed the first phase of the Living Desert's facilities - which would eventually grow to become a full zoo - consisting of two diamond-shaped Mid-Century Modern buildings that opened in 1972.297

-&lt;sup>290 "Site Purchased for New PD Post Office," Desert Sun, October 10, 1968.
+295 "Site Purchased for New PD Post Office," Desert Sun, October 10, 1968.